 Skip to Content

 Pinnacle is a market-maker.
 Their trading desk publishes a new price only when actual flow forces a re-price — they do not shade lines around retail action to squeeze margin the way soft books do.
-That discipline is the reason Pinnacle is used as the sharp reference for +EV calculations, but it also means lines can sit unchanged for long stretches.
+That discipline is the reason Pinnacle is used as the sharp reference for +EV calculations, but it also means a line can sit unchanged for long stretches while SharpAPI keeps re-observing it and advancing timestamp every cycle.

 Observed over a 24-hour window of Pinnacle’s own CDN responses, the rate at which Pinnacle published new data (rather than a cached 304 Not Modified) varies enormously by sport: